DavyJ0nes/talks/improve-reliability-with-kubernetes/README.md

 from the API that is being emitted to a log file within the container.
-As Kubernetes reads logs from STDOUT this is not ideal and we will need to create an adapter to adapt the log format to a structured logging format that can then be inserted into something like elasticsearch.
+As Kubernetes reads logs from STDOUT this is not ideal and we will need to create an adapter to adapt the log format to a structured logging format that can then be inserted into something like Elasticsearch.

 #### Circuit Breaker - Ambassador Pattern